Ritesh-Yadav/Ritesh-Yadav.github.io/_includes/recipes/paneer_butter_masala.md

 - Add half cup water approximately 130 ml water and mix well.
 Cook for 1 minute and add paneer into the gravy.
 - Put the lid on and continue cooking for 2 to 3 minutes.
 Stir occasionally and make sure curry does not stick to the pan.
 - Add 1 to 2 tablespoon of honey as per your taste.
 This curry is a bit on the sweeter side.
 Honey is to reduce the tangy flavour of the tomatoes.
 Cook for 1 minute with the lid on and stir occasionally.
 If you do not have honey then you can use sugar.
 - Add 1 tablespoon cream into the curry and stir well.
+- Add red food color as per your need and stir well.
-Take fenugreek leaves in your palm and rub nicely, put it inside the curry.
+- Take fenugreek leaves in your palm and rub nicely, put it inside the curry.
 Cook for 1 minute with the lid on.
 - Remove the pan from heat and enjoy the curry with rice, naan or flatbread.